dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 >>>
 ```

-As you can see, there is no match here. match() attempts to match the pattern to the string from the beginning; that is, the “f” in the pattern is matched against the “s” in the string, which fails immediately.
-However, the string “foo” does appear (elsewhere) in “seafood,” so how do we get Python to say “yes”?
+As you can see, there is no match here. match() attempts to match the pattern to the string from the beginning; that is, the "f" in the pattern is matched against the "s" in the string, which fails immediately.
+However, the string "foo" does appear (elsewhere) in "seafood," so how do we get Python to say "yes"?
 The answer is by using the search() function.
 Rather than attempting a match, search() looks for the first occurrence of the pattern within the string. search() evaluates a string strictly from left to right.

 ```py
 >>> m = re.search('foo', 'seafood')     # use search() instead